-SUBSCRIPTION AND REDEMPTION OF FUND UNITS
+SUBSCRIPTION AND REDEMPTION OF FUND UNITS UCITS

-Application to subscribe and redeem fund units can be made on any banking day through the Fund Management Company.
-Application for subscription and redemption should be made in writing not later than 14:30 CET (cut-off).
+Application to subscribe and redeem fund units can be made on any banking day through the Fund management company.
+Application for subscription and redemption should be made in writing no later than 14:30 CET (cut-off).